PelionIoT/mbed-cloud-sdk-dotnet/README.md

     }
     ```

-Further examples can be viewed in the ConsoleExamples folder of this repo.
+Further examples can be viewed in the Examples/ConsoleExamples folder of this repo.

 ## Documentation